vimar/TYPO3CMS/README.rst

 ::

         $ pear channel-discover pear.typo3.org
+        $ pear pear config-set preferred_state alpha
         $ pear install typo3/TYPO3CMS
+        $ pear pear config-set preferred_state stable

-This command will also install the TYPO3SniffPool and the PHP_CodeSniffer into your PEAR path.
+This command will also install the TYPO3SniffPool version 1.0.0-alpha and the PHP_CodeSniffer into your PEAR path.

 Be sure that the standard is there: